Zuikyo/ZIKRouter/Documentation/English/AOP.md

 Its parentViewController: <UINavigationController: 0x7f9513847a00>
 The UIKit system may hold the object, if the view is still in view hierarchy, you can ignore this.
 ```
 This is a very simple implementation.
-You should make sure there is no retain cycle.
+You should make sure there is no retain cycle with tools like `FBRetainCycleDetector`.

 ---
 #### Next section: [Dependency Injection](DependencyInjection.md)